 General

-Due to historical reasons has a multitude of signalling schemes in effect on different geographical areas on its cable network (ex UPC Belgium region (Brussels), ex Interkabel regions, etc...).
+Due to historical reasons Wyre has a multitude of signalling schemes in effect on different geographical areas on its cable network (ex UPC Belgium region (Brussels), ex Interkabel regions, etc...).
 This because the actual channel offer can differ substantially both for digital and analogue signals from one geographical area to another as well as due to support for some legacy STB´s and the supported spectrum ranges on the different cable plants.
 This has as a consequence that the DVB-C signalling scheme information is complex and the AO STB will have to be capable of handling this complexity.

 Regional signalling scheme variants concepts